 Employees, and other authorized viewers of records, will have the authority to review and copy at a rate of 25 cents per page, but not remove or alter Personnel Files.
 Appointments must be scheduled in advance with Human Resources.
+Library employees should schedule an appointment with the Library

-If an employee disagrees with any information in his/her personnel file, the employee may submit a written statement to Human Resources explaining his/her position which will be included in the file.
+Business Office.
+If an employee disagrees with any information in his/her personnel file, the employee may submit a written statement to Human Resources, or Library Director for library employees, explaining his/her position which will be included in the file.